ewoolsey/interactive-parse/README.md

 # interactive-parse

-**A work in progress parser for rust types that implement JsonSchema.
+**An interactive parser for JsonSchema types.

 ---